lcontro/Exam-COD-QA-Automation/README.md

 - As indicated by good practices, i implemented conventional commit messaging.

 The first thing I obviously did was install playwright and generated the structure that I consider to be the best for this type of project.
-This structure is explained a little below.
+This structure is explained a in the structure section (little below).

 Then I focused on creating the scenarios according to what I think should be tested without knowing exactly the real business and development flows.
 I think I made the different scenarios possible.
 Basically my train of thought was by:
 - Initial test that the component to be tested is reached correctly.